astyalvr/astyalvr/README.md

 ──── ୨୧ ────

 <p align="center">
-usually afk either writing, playing enstars, or in menu. feel free to int via whispers :] i will respond whenever i get a chance !! you'll mostly find me in fashion roulettes or on the rare occassion of a guess the skin (either partcipating or making skins). unfortunately i'm not open to c+h for strangers just because i dont want to, but if we have similar interests and/or we're friends then i dont mind at all, but i dont mind if you sit next to me at all.
+usually afk either writing, playing enstars, or in menu. feel free to int via whispers :] i will respond whenever i get a chance !! you'll mostly find me in fashion roulettes or on the rare occassion of a guess the skin (either partcipating or making skins). as far as c+h, im open to it, especially if we share the same interests :) though i am a little shy and have like crazy severe anxiety so keep that in mind when interacting with me.

 <p align="center">
 ### _DNI_